Boon-Jun/CS3245-HW4/README.txt

 Ranking of the documents by phrase will take precedence of lnc.ltc

-We will also document both the MAF2(Mean Average F2) and MAP(Mean Average Precision) metric here to talk about our progress as we explain the high level algorithm that we have implemented
+We will also document both the MAF2(Mean Average F2) and MAP(Mean Average Precision) metric here to talk about the performance of our search engine as we explain the high level algorithm that we have implemented

 ====================Ranking by lnc.ltc ranking scheme================ The documents will be ranked according to the lnc.ltc ranking scheme.